This page has a few resources for science research and education in the Mitchell County / Yancey County area.

 Fireflies are abundant at AS IF Center.
 In May and June you can find us on the front porch pretty much every night watching the firefly show.
 This JE Lloyd paper on fireflies has a thorough description of the different signals of each species.
 Check out this great Science Friday episode about fireflies and this citizen science firefly watch run by the Boston Museum of Science.

-The area has an interesting herpetological fauna, especially with regard to salamanders.
-This page on the amphibians and reptiles of NC is a good place to start learning about them.
-This frogs and toads of Georgia page has audio files so you can identify frogs by their call.
+The area has an interesting herpetological fauna, especially with regard to salamanders which are more diverse in the Southern Apps than anywhere else in the world.
+This page on the amphibians and reptiles of NC and this Appalachian guide to salamanders are good places to start learning about them.
+For frog ID, this Frogs and toads of Georgia page has audio files so you can identify frogs by their call.

 The Spruce Pine mining district has unusual geological exposures and abundant mineral deposits.
 Every electronic device in the world uses silicon chips that were grown in crucibles made from Spruce Pine quartz.
 The area also has abundant feldspar and mica deposits as well as semi-precious stones such as garnets, rubies, and emeralds.
 Just down the road from AS IF Center at High Cove is a large exposure of olivine, an uncommon mineral produced in the earth’s mantle.
 The nearby town of Bandana has a large vein of marble, and the Grandfather Mountain window and Linville Falls fault are excellent places to study geological history.

 To learn more about our natural history, visit our site on iNaturalist.